Motlalepula Mofolo

-Motlalepula Mofolo (born 7 September 1986) is a Mosotho footballer who currently plays for Lioli Teyateyaneng.
+Motlalepula Mofolo (born 7 September 1986) is a retired Mosotho footballer who played for Lioli FC.
+He is currently Co-Assistant Coach of Lioli FC together with Shetsane Ramoseeka.

 International career

 Since 2007, Mofolo has won five caps for the Lesotho national football team.
 He played in his first World Cup qualifying match on 15 June 2008, coming on as a substitute for Sello Muso in the 0–1 defeat at home to Libya.